Izhar Ashdot

 Izhar Ashdot (יזהר אשדות; born 23 November 1958) is an Israeli singer-songwriter, guitarist, and record producer.
 He is a co-founding member of the Israeli rock band T-Slam.
+Izhar is a recipient of the Israeli Copyright Society Lifetime Achievement award.
+He owns and manages a recording studio.

 Early life

-When he was eleven, Ashdot started to play the guitar, two years later he founded his first group, "The Red Dogs".
+When he was eleven, Ashdot started to play the guitar; two years later, he founded his first group, "The Red Dogs".

+Ashdot spent a significant part of his childhood years in various countries, including Greece, France, and Cambodia, to which his parents travelled for work.
+From 15 to 18, he lived in the Netherlands, further extending his exposure to music and solidifying his identity as a musician.